garethgeorge/backrest/README.md

 **Features**

+ * WebUI for restic supports local and remote access (e.g. run on a NAS and access from your desktop)
+ * Graphical operation progress (e.g. live progress bars for backup operations)
- * Scheduled (and one off) backup operations
+ * Graphical operation history (e.g. view past backup operations and their status)
+ * Graphical snapshot browser
+ * Graphical restore interface
+ * Highly configurable backups
+   * Detailed scheduling options
- * Scheduled restic forget and prune operations with configurable retention policy (e.g. keep 1 snapshot per day for 30 days, 1 snapshot per week for 1 year, etc) to manage repo size.
+   * Configurable retention policies with restic forget (e.g. keep 1 snapshot per day for 30 days, 1 snapshot per week for 6 months, etc)
+   * Include lists
+   * Exclusion lists
+   * Custom CLI flags e.g. for use with rclone
- * Backup to local or remote repositories (e.g. S3, Backblaze, etc)
+   * Supported destinations are any restic supported repository (e.g. local filesystem, S3, Backblaze, rclone, etc).
- * Graphical backup browser and restore interface
- * Real time progress visualization for backup and restore operations.
+ * Automatic repo health operations e.g. forget and prune.
+ * Multiple backup plans can be configured running on different schedules and with different retention policies.
+ * Multiple restic repositories can be configured and used in different plans.

+**Planned Features**
+ * [ ] Authentication support e.g. to password protect the web UI.
+ * [ ] WebUI for rclone configuration, today this must be done by passing extra flags in the repository configuration.
+ * [ ] Notifications e.g. email, discord, slack, webhook, etc.

 # Preview